Michael is an author with a passion for the environment. He is trying to save the planet one reader at a time!

 Colony Collapse Disorder and Pesticides

-An in-depth study conducted on May 9 by the Harvard School of Public Health found two widely used neonicotinoids, a class of insecticide, appeared to harm colonies during cold weather, especially over winter months.
-Yet these agrochemical companies put all their efforts not to address the problem but spend their immense resources to dissuade the public of the devastating consequences of fiddling with nature.
+An in-depth study conducted by the Harvard School of Public Health found that two widely used neonicotinoids (a class of insecticide) appeared to harm colonies during cold weather, especially over winter months.
+Yet, these agrochemical companies put all their efforts into not addressing the problem and instead spend their immense resources to dissuade the public of the devastating consequences of fiddling with nature.

-Unlike the U.S., it appears that Europe will air on the side of wisdom and strive to be more vigilant in their use of harmful insecticides.
-In 2013, the European Union said it would indefinitely ban neonicotinoids use in staple crops, including in lawns and home gardens.
+Unlike the U.S., it appears that Europe will err on the side of wisdom and strive to be more vigilant in their use of harmful insecticides.
+In 2013, the European Union said it would indefinitely ban neonicotinoid use in staple crops, including in lawns and home gardens.

 Similar regulations of pesticide use in the United States could cost major manufacturers millions in revenue.
 Unfortunately, corporate greed is still a prevalent factor in the declining health of the entire planet.